Perfect Blue

 Perfect Blue (パーフェクトブルー, Pāfekuto Burū) is a 1997 Japanese animated psychological thriller film directed by Satoshi Kon.
 It is loosely based on the novel Perfect Blue: Complete Metamorphosis (パーフェクトブルー：完全変態, Pāfekuto Burū: Kanzen Hentai) by Yoshikazu Takeuchi, with a screenplay by Sadayuki Murai.
 Featuring the voices of Junko Iwao, Rica Matsumoto, Shiho Niiyama, Masaaki Okura, Shinpachi Tsuji and Emiko Furukawa, the plot follows a member of a Japanese idol group who retires from music to pursue an acting career.
 As she becomes a victim of stalking by her obsessive fan, gruesome murders take place, and she begins losing her grip on reality.
 The film deals with the blurring of the line between fantasy and reality, a commonly found theme in Kon's other works, such as Millennium Actress (2001), Paranoia Agent (2004), and Paprika (2006).

-The film garnered critical acclaim and is now regarded as a masterpiece of animation and one of the best anime films of all time.
+The film garnered critical acclaim and is now regarded as a masterpiece of animation and one of the greatest animated films of all time.

 Plot

 Mima Kirigoe decides to leave the J-pop idol group CHAM! to become a full-time actress.
 Many of her fans are dismayed by her change from a clean-cut image, particularly an obsessive fan, Me-Mania, who begins stalking her.
 Following directions from a fan letter, Mima discovers a website called "Mima's Room" comprising public diary entries written from her perspective, recording her daily life and private thoughts in great detail.
 She confides in her manager, former pop idol Rumi Hidaka, about the site, but Rumi advises her to ignore it.

-Mima lands a minor role in the television detective drama Double Bind; however, her agent, Tadokoro, lobbies the producers of Double Bind and succeeds in securing Mima a larger part, though her new role requires her to film a rape scene.
-Despite Rumi's objections, Mima accepts the role, although filming the scene proves acutely distressing.
-Between the ongoing stresses of filming Double Bind, her lingering regret over leaving CHAM!, and the paranoia she experiences from being stalked, Mima is distressed about her double life and begins to suffer from psychosis.
+Mima lands a minor role in the television detective drama Double Bind as Yoko Takakura; however, her agent, Tadokoro, lobbies the producers of Double Bind and succeeds in securing Mima a larger part, though her new role requires her to film a rape scene at a strip club.
+Despite Rumi's objections, Mima accepts the role, but filming the scene proves distressing, prompting Rumi to leave the set in tears, and Tadokoro shows regret.
+Mima begins to fall into a delirious state during the rape scene.
+When Mima returns home and learns that her fish have suddenly passed away after irregular feedings, she goes into a rage, destroying her apartment, saying she "of course" didn't want to film the scene but felt she had no choice but to secure her role as an actress.
+Between the ongoing stresses of filming Double Bind, her lingering regret over leaving CHAM! after learning that her former groupmates' next single without her has become a hit, and the paranoia she experiences from being stalked, Mima is distressed about her double life and begins to suffer from psychosis.
 She especially struggles to distinguish real life from her acting pursuits, and is repeatedly visited by an apparition of her former idol self, who claims to be "the real Mima."